 - 2 bay leaves

-While the onions broil, toast the dried ancho and guajillo chiles.
+3) While the onions roast, toast the dried ancho and guajillo chiles.
 Place chiles on a microwave-safe plate and microwave for 40 seconds, flipping chiles over halfway through cooking.
 Alternatively, toast chiles in a dry skillet over medium-high heat, stirring constantly until charred and fragrant, about 4 minutes.

 4) Transfer chiles to a blender with chicken broth, chipotle chile, adobo sauce, oregano, and onion mixture.
 Blend on high until smooth, about 1-2 minutes.

-Transfer half the beef to the pan that previously held the onions.
+5) Transfer half the beef to the pan that previously held the onions and the other half to a clean, dry Suvie pan.
 Divide chile sauce and bay leaves between both pans.
 Insert pans into your Suvie, input settings, and cook now or schedule.

-Remove pans from Suvie.
-Transfer meat to a cutting board and shred.
+6) Remove pans from Suvie.
+Transfer meat to a cutting board or bowl and shred.

-Add liquid to meat to reach desired consistency and season to taste with salt and pepper.
+7) Add a little pan liquid to the meat to reach desired consistency and season to taste with salt and pepper.
 Serve barbacoa with tortillas, salsa, limes, and cilantro.

 Nutritional Information per serving (6 servings per recipe): Calories 340, Total Fat 20g, Total Carbohydrates 3g, Total Sodium 930mg, Total Protein 40g